-As the Government continues to relax lockdown measures, we can now provide you with a detailed update for our services below.
+Please see below a detailed update on our services.
 Until further notice our receptions and offices will remain closed until we can provide a safe environment for both our customers and staff.

 We want to assure you we are taking our role in protecting you, our residents, our employees and the wider community very seriously and we continue to review the way in which we deliver our services, on an day by day basis based on the latest guidelines and Government instructions.

 We are pleased to advised that from the 1st July 2020 our routine repairs service is now fully operational, six day’s per week.
 Don’t forget to can book a job via our WCHG app, which has a full diagnostic tool to aid you through the booking process.

 In the event of an emergency repair please report this to us in the usual way via our contact centre on 0800 633 5500 or 0300 111 000.